ms/buildtogether.tech/conflict/index.md

 Document the offense.
 :   Write down what the offender has actually done and why it's not good enough.
-    Doing this helps us clarify what we're upset about and is absolutely necessary if we have to escalate.
+    Doing this helps you clarify what you're upset about and is essential if you have to escalate.

 Check with other team members.
-:   Are we alone in feeling that the offender is letting the team down?
+:   Are you alone in feeling that the offender is letting the team down?
 If so,
-    we aren't necessarily wrong, but it'll be a lot easier to fix things if we have the support of the rest of the team.
-Finding out who else on the team is unhappy can be the hardest part of the whole process, since we can't even ask the question without letting on that we are upset and word will almost certainly get back to whoever we are asking about, who might then accuse us of stirring up trouble.
+    you aren't necessarily wrong, but it'll be a lot easier to fix things if you have the support of the rest of the team.
+Finding out who else on the team is unhappy can be the hardest part of the whole process, since you can't even ask the question without letting on that you are upset, and word will almost certainly get back to whoever you are asking about, who might then accuse you of stirring up trouble.

 Talk with the offender.
 :   This should be a team effort: put it on the agenda for a meeting, present
     the complaint, and make sure that the offender understands it.
-This is sometimes enough to solve the problem: if someone realizes that they're going to be called out for doing sloppy work, they will usually change their ways.
+This is sometimes enough to solve the problem: if someone realizes that they're going to be held accountable, they will often change their ways.

 Escalate as soon as there's a second offense.
 :   People who don't have good intentions count on us giving them one last
-    chance after another until the project is finished and they can go suck the life out of their next victim.  *Don't fall into this trap.*  If someone stole a laptop, we would report it right away.
-If someone steals time, we are being foolish if we give them a chance to do it again and again.
+    chance after another until the project is finished and they can go suck the life out of their next victim.  *Don't fall into this trap.*  If someone stole your laptop, you would report it right away.
+If someone steals time, it's foolish to give them a chance to do it again and again.

 In a course project, "escalation" means "taking the issue to the instructor".
 Of course, they have probably had dozens of students complain to them over the